pandemic tales from the dark side of dystopia

 “Ha, ha dead body in there, sure thing!”
 Tabitha jokes, handing silent Bob another couple of folded Jacksons for bringing her husband’s oversized suitcase down to the car and loading it into the trunk.

 Soon to be dead anyway.
-She considers a Benjamin but doesn’t want to be remembered as anything other than just another tourist with more money than sense.
+She considers a Benjamin, but doesn’t want to be remembered as anything other than just another tourist.

 Allison is still unconscious until the trunk slams shut.